Frequently Asked Questions (FAQs)

 What level of participation would be expected of me?

 All full members are required to attend a minimum of two training exercises and one mission every six-month period (January 1 to June 30 and July 1 to December 31), for a total of four exercises and two missions every twelve months.
 Experience and training are critical as the subjects of our searches deserve more than just minimal training and participation by our members.

 There are no maximum age limits for membership.
 Generally, membership is for those 18 and over.
 The New Mexico Department of Public Safety does have an approval process for volunteers ages 16 and 17.

 What level of physical fitness is required?

-At this time, there are no set criteria for CiSAR.
-But an “average” mission scenario would be the ability to hike for at least 4 hours at a 2-mph rate, in terrain above 8000 feet, carrying a 30-lb. pack.
+An “average” mission scenario would be the ability to hike for at least 4 hours, at a ~2-mph rate, in terrain above 8000 feet while carrying a 30lb backpack.

 How often does the team train?